nycruslan/localpacker/README.md

    localpack /Users/username/my-consuming-app --clean
    ```

-And that’s it! `local-pack` is ready to help you manage your local dependencies effortlessly.
+And that’s it! `localpacker` is ready to help you manage your local dependencies effortlessly.